djorlando24/pyLabDataLogger/Hardware.md

 If the device won't communicate, unplug & replug it. you will otherwise need to be a superuser to access the device.

+## Thorlabs scientific cameras
+Download the closed-source (boo!) drivers and SDK from https://www.thorlabs.com/software_pages/viewsoftwarepage.cfm?code=ThorCam
+Follow the install directions (which requires manually copying the libraries, installing the python package, and inserting udev rules).

 ## Rigol DS-series oscilloscopes
 The Rigol DS scopes are working over USB via the sigrok driver, which seems to handle the non standard SCPI frame fsormat that usbtmc can't.